mchotfunk/Coursera-DataScienceSpecialization/Course-Review.md

 The data science specialization is taught by faculty from Johns Hopkins University Bloomberg School of Public Health, including 10 courses, each of the them containing 4 weeks with different subjects.

-This specialization is NOT for beginners —although it seems like.
+This specialization is NOT for beginners —although it seems so.
 It does not assume you to have basic R knowledge.
 However, if you are new to R, or even with basic knowledge in R — you will still have A LOT OF hard time.

 Most of the contents are covered in a past pace explaining within a short period of time.
 Sadly to say, the courses are not organized well overall.